awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-medialive-input.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Vpc`  <a name="cfn-medialive-input-vpc"></a>
-Settings that apply only if the input is an Amazon VPC input\.
+Settings that apply only if the input is an push input where the source is on Amazon VPC\.
 *Required*: No
 *Type*: [InputVpcRequest](aws-properties-medialive-input-inputvpcrequest.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)